koumatsumoto/predicate.js/README.md

-# validation.ts
+# logical-validation

-Validation by Logic programming for TypeScript
+Validation with Logic programming for TypeScript